 - 1 cup heavy cream

 - Combine the sugar, salt, pepper, mustard powder and lemon zest in a small bowl.
 Place the salmon, skin-side down in a glass dish.
 Spread the mixture evenly on top of the salmon.
 Cover the dish with plastic wrap and refrigerate for at least 4 hours or up to 12.

 - If using wood chips, soak them in water for at least 1 1/2 hours before you plan to smoke the fish.
 (Pellets do not have to be soaked.)
 Light one chimney full of charcoal.
 When all the charcoal is lit and covered with gray ash, pour out and arrange the coals on one side of the charcoal grate.
 Sprinkle half the soaked wood chips over the hot coals.
 You can also use a smoker box or a foil packet with holes punched in it.
 On the empty side of the grill, place the foil pan and pour in 1 cup water.
 Place the cooking grate on the grill.
 Make sure top and bottom vents are open about 1/4 of the way.

 - Wipe most of the sugar mixture off the salmon place the fish, skin-side down, on the cooler side of the grill directly over the foil pan.
 Close the lid on the grill and smoke the salmon for about 20 minutes.
+If the wood chips burn out and stop smoking, add the second half of your prepared soaked chips.
 The interior of the fish should reach 125ºF on a instant thermometer and feel just firm to the touch.
 Transfer the salmon to a plate and cover with aluminum foil.
 Allow to rest for at least 20 minutes.
 When cool, remove skin and any bones, and flake into medium (1 inch) pieces.